-The goal of this part of the beam test was to measure the probability for an incident proton to create γ with an energy ranging from 30 to 50 MeV in the MMS without a signal in the ACD and compare this with the results of the simulation.
+The goal of this part of the beam test was to measure the probability for an incident proton to create a γ in the MMS without a signal in the ACD and compare this with the results of the simulation.
 A preliminary evaluation of the photon production probability is in reasonable agreement with a Geant-3.21 simple model simulation.